-The project is located 30 km west of the town of Chibougamau, Quebec: the largest town in Nord-du-Quebec, which provides excellent infrastructure and an experienced local workforce for exploration and mining activities.
-Project access is excellent via provincial highways flanking the southern border of the property with an extensive logging road network and high-voltage power transmission lines from James Bay reservoirs crossing the property.
+The Chebistuan Project is located 30 kilometers west of the town of Chibougamau, Quebec: the largest town in Nord-du-Quebec, which provides excellent infrastructure and an experienced local workforce for exploration and mining activities.
+Project access is excellent with provincial highways flanking the southern border of the property along with an extensive logging road network and high-voltage power transmission lines crossing the property.

 Geology and Mineralisation

 The Chebistuan Project is located in the Abitibi Greenstone Belt, which is comprised of highly deformed packages of Archean volcanic rocks, siliclastic sedimentary basins and coeval intrusive rocks.
 Deformation along major corridors began in the northern Abitibi with the docking of the Opatica terrrane and progressively verged southward forming major gold deposits between 2700 Ma at Detour Lake in the north to < 2670 Ma along the Cadillac – Larder Lake & Porcupine – Destor deposits in the south.
 The property covers a major deformation zone which juxtaposes two distinct volcanic assemblages, which is a similar geological relationship to the Detour Lake deposit.
 First order gold-controlling structures are often located on the margins of clastic sedimentary basins in close proximity to volcanic rocks.
 The Chebistuan property covers 140kms of these gold prospective contacts.

 The property is located 30km west of the Chibougamau mining camp and 5km west of the Chapais mining camp (6.5 Moz Au; 2.7 Blbs Cu of historic production).
 The Chibougamau camp has historically been mined and explored for Cu-Au mineralization but the recent discovery of the Nelligan deposit (IAMGOLD – Vanstar Resources) highlights the regional potential for orogenic gold mineralization which has been overlooked in the past.